coder/docs/workspaces/editors.md

    the fields your Coder credentials, so you'll need to change these to the ones you just created).

-   > All RStudio user data is store in the `home` directory associated with this
+   > All RStudio user data is stored in the `home` directory associated with this
    > user, not your Coder user (that is, you'll find it in `/home/myuser` where
    > `myuser` is your RStudio username).